bndtools/bnd/docs/_chapters/250-resolving.md

           ...
      }

 This will cause a requirement for an exported package `org.osgi.service.wireadmin`.
-Since the OSGi enRoute does not provide an implementation in its distro this API is not available from the OSGi base API.
 We therefore add the OSGi compendium bundle to the `-buildpath`.
 This then compiles fine.

 However, the resolve will then drag in the OSGi compendium bundle.

 ![image](https://user-images.githubusercontent.com/200494/31179074-3153a0d2-a91b-11e7-972e-622c7db59dd5.png)